LonnyGomes/vjs-video/README.md

         });
     }]);
 ```
-> In the event that the vjs-media variable changes a `vjsVideoMediaChanged` event is fired within the scope context as seen in the above example.
+> In the event that the `vjs-media` object changes, a `vjsVideoMediaChanged` event is fired within the scope context as seen in the above example.

 ### vjs-ratio